 Additionally, because our schools are government schools, they qualify for food support through the United Nations World Food Program (thereby addressing, at least in part, another programmatic area of Trailblazer’s – food security).

-Finally, Trailblazer works to reduce another barrier to education by providing hundreds of bicycles to our partner villages, so students can travel to schools within their district.
+Finally, Trailblazer works to reduce other barriers to education by providing hundreds of bicycles and school uniforms to our partner villages.
+Bikes help students to travel to schools within their district.
 This is particularly true of students in Junior and Senior High School, as not every village has one of these schools (they are often shared between villages).
 Without a bicycle, many students would simply drop out because their secondary level school is just too far away.

 We are raising funds to provide school uniforms for children in rural Cambodia.
 Our Field Director, Sor Ratanak, informed us of the need.
 He would like to give two sets of uniforms to each student.

 By providing these school uniforms we will help take the burden off their families.
 We need 100 uniforms for a delivery.
 Thank you for being a part of bringing a smile to a child’s face: $15 one uniform $30 two uniforms